AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-pow-reflection.md

 - normal reflection works????? mb
 - if so, mb we don't merge mine at all.
 - requires *constant* mining tho (on all chains). like doesn't work if ppl only mine a chain sometimes (bc an attacker can come in with no competition)
-- chains mb can be DOSd? reflection can make this harder b/c honest blocks can build on DOS blocks -- if they're not private (i.e. they're available).
+- chains mb can be DOSd? reflection can make this harder b/c honest blocks can build on DOS blocks -- if they're not private (i.e., they're available).
 - but an attacker still need some profit driven reason, otherwise they're losing money by mining an attack; doublespends provide an out for that.
 - would a pseudo merge mining (PMM) scheme work if the diff of merged multi-blocks is the sum of the diffs? like mining for B and C is as difficult as mining a block on B then mining a block on C. Call these special combined blocks *dual-chain-blocks*.
 - that way there's opportunity cost but also there's a reason to do PMM: efficiency (don't need to swap between multiple chains, can reduce variance, etc)